 Coming back up from the ice and passing the starting point you have approximately 32 km left to

 the finish line in Kangerlussuaq.
 Please bear in mind that although the road is gravel, it is likely to be covered by a layer of snow.
 Running these remaining kilometers you will pass enormous glacier tongues and moraine plains and go through tundra and arctic desert.
 If you are lucky you may also see reindeer and musk oxen grazing along the route.

 The terrain is hilly all the way with the steepest ascends being the climb coming off the ice cap and the approximately 75 meters high climb 5 kilometers before the finish line.
 From the ice cap to the finish line, however, the route has an overall descent of approximately 500 meters.

-All decisions made by the medical team are final and not up for discussion.
+Please note that all decisions made by the race officials and or medical team are final and not up for discussion.

 To participate in the half marathon runners must be minimum 16 years of age on race day.

 To participate in the Polar Bear Challenge runners must be minimum 18 years of age on race day.